danielle-tremblay/danielle-tremblay.github.io/index.md

 - Downloaded the SpineData from OneDrive

 ### _March 10, 2017_
--Completed the 'Hello Python Tutorial using a Laplacian Filtering and Sharpening'
+- Completed the 'Hello Python Tutorial using a Laplacian Filtering and Sharpening'
 # `Useful Code`